 - The appropriate fee as set out below

-When we receive the statement, we will check the application form and map against the Definitive Map and if any amendments need to be made we will contact the applicant.
+When we receive the statement, we will provide you with our bank details to enable you to pay our fee.
+Once payment has been confirmed, we will check the application form and map against the Definitive Map and if any amendments need to be made we will contact the applicant.
 If no amendments are needed, we will tell the applicant the date from which the deposit is effective and details of the deposit will be added to the Statement and Declaration Register and the hard copy register.

 Stage 2: Declaration